mwangdakota/pages-uswds-jekyll/pages/fastlane/registrations.md

 ### Register a New Organization

 Organizations must be registered with the National Science Foundation (NSF) to submit proposals using NSF’s systems.
-Before a new organization can register with NSF, it must first be registered in the System for Award Management <span markdown="0">(SAM - <a href="https://www.sam.gov"> https://www.sam.gov </a>)</span> and have a DUNS number.
-Note that completion of the SAM registration process may take up to one month.
+Before a new organization can register with NSF, it must first be registered in the System for Award Management (SAM - [https://www.sam.gov](https://www.sam.gov)  Note that completion of the SAM registration process may take up to one month.

  <span style="color:red;"> <em>Please Note: Effective February 28, 2022, NSF will transition from DUNS numbers to the new System for Award Management (SAM) Unique Entity Identifier (UEI) in its systems.
 See the [NSF Advisory Page](https://www.research.gov/research-web/content/UEIPreRelease0124) for more details.
 However, a DUNS number is still required to register in SAM.gov and to receive a SAM.gov-issued UEI until April 4, 2022.</em></span>